eigs/EVSL/README.md

    testing.
 However,  be aware that it is significantly slower than other available
     direct solvers such as those in SuiteSparse  for example  (see below).

-   NOTE: The compiler used to compile CXSparse is specified in the makefile at EXTERNAL/CXSparse/Lib/Makefile.

 >  NOTE: CXSparse, which is  distributed with EVSL, is Copyrighted by
 >  Timothy Davis.
 As noted above much better performance can be
 >  achieved by other existing direct solvers.